 Hello elementary, middle, and home school students from all around the world.
-My name is Frank DeFreitas (bio), and I am a holographer, which means I work in the field of holography, and I make (and teach about) laser holograms!
-For over 30 years, I have worked with literally tens of thousands of students just like you.
-I am now retired, but I continue to help make youth aware of the future of lasers, holography and holograms.
+My name is Frank DeFreitas (bio), and I am a retired holographer, which means I worked in the fields of lasers and holography, and I made (and taught about) laser holograms.
+For over 35 years, I worked with literally tens of thousands of students just like you.

-By arriving here, you have found the original "HoloKids" for the science of holograms on the Net.
-The following information has been completely updated for the 2013 - 2014 school year.
+By arriving here, you have found the original "HoloKids" page.
+It has been on the Internet since 1997.
+The following information has been updated on a regular basis.
 Parts are also taken from my classroom booklet "Introduction to Holography", which was used by my students at The Franklin Institute in Philadelphia, Pennsylvania.
 You have my permission to print and use this page for reports.
 Please give credit to holoworld.com.

 Do you think that holograms are only for big kids and adults?
 I say "no way"!
 I have visited many elementary and middle schools bringing lasers and holograms to students just like you.
 Holograms are going to be a big part of your future someday.
 And I hope that with this page, I can help you learn a little bit about them.